SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 10. What is storage time (ts) in transistor?

-The time when collector current (iC) dropped to 90% of its maximum value
+The time when collector current (iC) dropped to 90% of

 is called the storage time.